Cloud360-Training/AZ-104/README.md

-# AZ-104 Microsoft Azure Administrator: Ninja Training
+# AZ-104 Microsoft Azure Administrator: Training

 Welcome to the **AZ-104 Microsoft Azure Administrator Ninja Training**!
 This repository is your comprehensive resource for preparing for the AZ-104 certification exam, one of Microsoft's most sought-after Azure certifications.